Vungle/Unity-Plugin/README.md

 ## Release Notes
 ## VERSION 3.0.0
-* Integrated Vungle Windows 10 SDK
+* Integrated Windows 10 SDK v1.0.17
-* Several minor fixes
+* Fixed problem with loading iOS PNG resources
+* Removed unnecessary permission from AndroidManifest.xml file

 ## License
 The Vungle Unity-Plugin is available under a commercial license.
 See the LICENSE file for more info.